Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/24/2021 (Day 55)

+- 👩‍💻 Continued work on designing mockups for React app and began basic mobile styling of the bare bones home page.
+You guys, I think I like Tailwind a lot?
+Instead of inline classes, I'm primarily using @apply with my own classes and it's still saving me a ton of time!

 ## 6/23/2021 (Day 54)

 - 🧩 Took a bit of a break today and did a few Leetcode problems - going to try to keep doing one or so of these a day to work on my problem-solving skills.